barsoom/minimapper/README.md

 This gem is tested against all major rubies in 1.8, 1.9 and 2.0, see [.travis.yml](https://github.com/joakimk/minimapper/blob/master/.travis.yml).
 For each ruby version, the mapper is tested against SQLite3, PostgreSQL and MySQL.

+Version 0.11.0 or newer works with Rails 4.
+Previous versions works with Rails 3.

 ### Only the most basic API

 This library only implements the most basic persistence API (mostly just CRUD).
 Any significant additions will be made into separate gems (like [minimapper-extras](https://github.com/barsoom/minimapper-extras)).
 The reasons for this are: